'The heat catches up to you': Hot wings, cool jams highlight 15th East Dubuque Wingfest

-EAST DUBUQUE, Ill. -- The smell of charcoal and smoke wafted through the air in downtown East Dubuque this afternoon while thousands partook in some of the best chicken wings the area has to offer.
+EAST DUBUQUE, Ill. — The smell of charcoal and smoke wafted through the air in downtown East Dubuque on Saturday afternoon while thousands partook in some of the best chicken wings the area has to offer.

 The 15th annual East Dubuque Wingfest brought together restaurant owners and backyard grilling enthusiasts, pairing them with live music and other vendors selling wine, beer, popcorn, ice cream and more.